FelixFortis/FormBuilder/readme.md

 ## Features

+* Creating arrays of field numbers and display order numbers based on a provided range
-- Building the XML which can then be fed into an external app for converting into a basic form
+* Building the XML which can then be fed into an external app for converting into a basic form
--
+* Building styled table rows based on the converted XML